dl6nm/path-tree-generator/README.md

 ## Support

-If you're opening issues, please mention the version that the issue relates to.
+If you're opening [issues][issue-tracker], please mention the version that the issue relates to.

 ## Contributing